stalj/prg-basics/07-Arrays/06-Arrays.md

    > Tip: to read the last value of an array use array[len(array)-1] or array[-1]

 1. An array contains values: 1, 2, 3, 4, 5.
 Write a program that modifies the array values.
-Display the array after each change.
+Print the array after each change.

    1. subtract one from the first element of the array
    1. increase the last array element by 4